 The waterline is the thin band of skin just inside your eyelashes.
 This area is flushed with tears, a natural component of your eyes functions.
 Applying eyeliner to this area, while it may look attractive, can lead to tiny particles of makeup getting washed into your eye.
 If you wear contact lenses the makeup particles can cause irritation or soreness.
 If you are not a contact lens wearer, the particles can still carry infection.
 Limit your usage of eyeliner on the waterline, even if you can’t give it up completely.
 Your eyes will thank you for it.

 When was the last time you booked an eye exam?
 Your optometrist is a trained professional when it comes to eye care.
 If you suspect that your eyesight is failing book an appointment to see your eye specialist.
 Early attention to eyesight problems can ensure you receive the right treatment in a timely manner.
 Eyeglasses or contact lenses may be prescribed if your vision is impaired.
-Dr. Kofoed and his team are the Idaho Eye Pros.
+Dr. Kofoed and his team are The Eye Pros.
 Their practice offers eyeglasses and contact lenses, eye exams, and eye checkups.
 Take care of your eyes.
 The world is a beautiful place and you’d hate to lose sight of it.